 Our Beachview display featured over 50 hand-built elements, 18,000 lights, and over 50,000 channels – one channel corresponds to one conventional LED.
 Over 17,000 of those lights are individually controlled pixels, with red, green, and blue LEDs inside each pixel (i.e., 3 channels) that can each be controlled to produce over 16 million different colours.
 The Eureka Place display features over 100 elements, 15,000 lights, and 40,000 channels.
 Including the display matrices, there are over 60,000 individually controlled lights and 180,000 channels.
 The lights are connected to a network of controllers that interface with the lights.
 I built most of the original controllers based on designs (and “kits”) by Robert Jordan at DiyLightAnimation and David Pitts & MyKroFT at Falcon Christmas.
 As this hobby has grown in popularity, I’ve been able to upgrade to more advanced pre-built controllers from Falcon Christmas and Kulp Lights.

 This year’s show runs on a Raspberry Pi 4 running Falcon Player software originally written by David Pitts but is now continuously updated by a team of volunteer developers, which drives the controllers.
 In total, there are 15 controllers spread around the yard.
 Each of these controls a set of lights, e.g., the inside tree and the ground lights.
 Each controller is connected to a master through a high-speed ethernet network, both wired and wireless.

-The light animation sequences are created using Xlights/Nutcracker software, originally designed by Matt Brown (Xlights) Sean Meighan (Nutcracker) but now continuously updated by a team of volunteer developers.
-All the software and hardware I use is non-commercial.
+The light animation sequences are created using Xlights/Nutcracker software, originally designed by Matt Brown (Xlights) and Sean Meighan (Nutcracker) but now continuously updated by a team of volunteer developers from all over the world.
+All the software and hardware I use are non-commercial.